parsehex/BuddyGenAI/docs/options.md

 ## General

+- **Tab Icons**: Whether to display icons for the sidebar tabs.
+Disable to show text labels instead.
 - **Your Name**: This will show up in-chat and control how your buddies refer to you.
 - **Profile Image**: Set a profile image for yourself to show in chat messages.
 - **Your Description**: Info about you/the user, which will be provided for extra context when chatting with buddies or the Assistant.